JosiePark/JosiePark.github.io/_pages/cv.md

 Work experience
 ======

-* September 2021 - Present: Data Scientist, Joint Biosecurity Centre, UK
+* September 2021 - Present: Principal Data Scientist, UKHSA, UK
+  * Technical Lead of the Epidemiological Modelling Ensemble Team

 * November 2019 - September 2021: Data Science Consultant, Altius (later Avanade), London, UK

+  * Consultant working for the Joint Biosecurity Centre
+    * QA of hospital forcasting models
+    * Main developer of a model estimating the impact of Test, Trace and Isolate interventions
+    * Collaborator with external partners on bringing external offerings in-house to the JBC
   * NLP project analysing and summarising consultation response data}
     * Cleaning and processing text using the python nltk and SpaCy packages.
     * Developing a topic model and a sentiment analysis model.